pcelis/mysite/_pages/log.md

 layout: default
 title: Progress Log
 ---
+### Week: July 19, 2021
+ * Goals:
+   * Finish Chapter 4 and resubmit for review.
+   * Finish Chapter 5 and submit for review.
+   * Finish Chapter 2 and submit for review.
+   * Get MCUs of all LETs run of TAMU data.
+ * Accomplishments
+   * TBA

 ### Week: July 12, 2021
  * Goals:
    * Finish Chapter 3 and resubmit for review.